EntelectChallenge/2019-Worms/game-engine/state-files.md

     * Banana bomb range → *The distance to which this can be thrown*
     * Banana bombs count → *The amount of Banana Bombs in this worm's inventory*
     * Banana bomb damage radius → *The radius to which the impact will destroy dirt blocks and damage worms*
+  * Previous Command → *The command which your bot supplied to the engine on the last round as a string.  e.g. 'move 20 9'.
+Note that it doesn't contain 'C;\<number\>;'*

 * @&#8203;03 Opponents → *Section denoting the list of opponents in this match*